MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 ---
 title: Generative answers
-description: Provide answers and information for your bot users, even if you haven't created a topic for their issue.
+description: Provide answers and information for your copilot users, even if you have no  topic for their issue.
 keywords: "PVA"
-ms.date: 7/30/2023
+ms.date: 12/13/2023
 ms.topic: how-to
 author: KendalBond007
 ms.author: iawilt